John Hay Air Station: The American Residence

-The American Residence was constructed in 1940 and was envisioned to be the summer residence of the High Commissioner to the Philippines.
+Baguio's 78-acre L-shaped 2-storey American Residence was constructed in 1940 and was envisioned to be the summer residence of the High Commissioner to the Philippines.
 Previously, the highest American official in the Philippines, the Governor-General, had summered at The Mansion but with the establishment of the Philippine Commonwealth The Mansion was turned over to the President of the Philippines for his use.

 Built by Paul V. McNutt, then high commissioner and later Ambassador to the Philippines, his "summer palace" was criticized at the time for being too expensive, notably by Representative Albert J. Engel of Michigan.
 With the granting of Philippine independence on July 4, 1946, it became the summer residence of the United States Ambassador to the Philippines.

+It is the site of surrender of Japan signing ceremony at the famous "Tomoyuki Yamashita Room."
+The Japanese military and political leaders occupied it from December 28, 1941 until the liberation of Baguio on April 27, 1945.
+At 1210 hours, September 3, 1945, Tomoyuki Yamashita and Vice Admiral Denhici Okochi emerged from Kiangan to sign the Instrument of surrender with Major General Edmond H. Leavey.

 When the Americans turned over John Hay to the Philippines, the Philippine Government reportedly requested the U.S. Government to include The American Residence in the transfer; this request was denied by the Americans.

 During Ambassador Francis J. Ricciardone's term, the U.S. State Department wanted to give up the residence because it was costing too much to maintain.
 The Ambassador was able to convince the State Department to keep it because of its historical value.

-During the term of Ambassador Ricciardone, the Philippines' National Historical Institute installed a marker on the residence, which reads:
+On September 3, 2005, during the term of Ambassador Ricciardone, the Philippines' National Historical Institute installed a Level II marker on the residence, which reads:

+The residence is also listed in the Register of Culturally Significant Property.
+MaryKay Carlson announced her intention to open its door to visitors.
+Today, its façade showcases the 1930s modern style with traditional southern plantation, white columns, US embassy seal and tall flagpole.
+The interior has 7 bedrooms upstairs with the ambassador and deputy chief of mission suites, dining room, library, living room with large fireplaces, art Deco kitchen and black-and-white checkered tile flooring.
+It also has a pergola open terrace and veranda.